-Research shows that blue is by far the most popular color among customers (33%), both male and female.
-No wonder so many brands opt for this color as their main one!
+Research showed that blue is by far the most popular color among customers (33%), both male and female.
+No wonder why so many brands decide to go with blue color palette when designing new outfits.

 How Color Theory Affects the Brain

-Since close to 85% of consumers claim that color is the main reason for making a purchase, businesses need to understand their brand’s personality and positioning and use this to determine their brands’ color scheme.
+Since close to 85% of consumers claim that color is the main reason for making a purchase, businesses need to understand their brand’s personality and positioning.
+So use this to determine their brands’ color scheme.

 Every form of communication with consumers should aim at pointing to or reinforcing brand identity.
 This communication extends to:

 - Messaging – tone of voice, language, formatting, etc.

 Therefore, choosing the right color can have long-lasting benefits for a brand, but what exactly does each color do to our psyche and perception?
 Let’s find out…

 Red color psychology